 Buy a Founders Club shirt to serve 2 children below!

 Many children enter into foster care with nothing but the clothes on their back.
-The four Style Voiced locations are co-located within the Pinellas and Pasco County Sheriff’s Offices and Family Support Services’ offices in Largo, New Port Richey, Trinity and Dade City to provide immediate access to four outfits, toiletries and other supplies to children entering into foster care or at risk of entering care.
-If you’d like to drop off donations, the following partners are able to help!
+The four Style Voiced store locations are co-located within the Pinellas and Pasco County Sheriff’s Offices and Family Support Services’ offices in Largo, New Port Richey, Trinity and Dade City to provide free, immediate access to four outfits, toiletries and other supplies to children entering into foster care or at risk of entering care.

 Andy is 15 and 6’3”.
 His family was living in a tent, and Andy became embarrassed to go to school because the other kids knew his living situation and he always smelled bad.
 Suncoast Voices provided Andy with food, shirts, pants, underwear, socks and shoes, laundry detergent, and personal hygiene items, as well as help with laundering clothes, so he could go to school without feeling ashamed about his life situation that he can’t control.